 Who we are and what we stand for

-The BBZ is an advice and care centre for young refugees and migrants* and their families.
+The BBZ is an advice and care center for young refugees and migrants* and their families.
 The BBZ provides advice on everyday and social issues with a special focus on and involvement in asylum and residency-specific matters.
-Our range of services extends from advice on asylum procedures, educational and vocational counselling to advice and support for issues concerning the child and youth welfare.
+Our range of services extends from advice on asylum procedures, educational and vocational counseling to advice and support for issues concerning the child and youth welfare.

-Through political advocacy work as well as through the participation and organisation of committees, working groups, etc., we are actively and outwardly stand up for human rights.
+Through political advocacy work as well as through the participation and organization of committees, working groups, etc., we are actively and outwardly stand up for human rights.

-The interdisciplinary social, psychological counselling and educational work practised has a socio-political approach.
-It is our claim to practice psycho-social counselling and support, which tries to meet the refugees on an equal footing and takes into account the structural and social power relations.
+The interdisciplinary social, psychological counseling and educational work practiced has a socio-political approach.
+It is our claim to practice psycho-social counseling and support, which tries to meet the refugees on an equal footing and takes into account the structural and social power relations.
 Racism is understood as a structural and social problem that exists not only on the “right edge” but also in the middle of society.
-This manifests itself through the normalisation and justification of massive interventions and violations of human rights and human dignity for refugees, in the form of deportations, social distinctions based on residence status, restricted access to education and work, residence requirements and much more.
+This manifests itself through the normalization and justification of massive interventions and violations of human rights and human dignity for refugees, in the form of deportations, social distinctions based on residence status, restricted access to education and work, residence requirements and much more.